 6. Ask for help

 They feel that by being in a place of need, they are letting their partners know how incapable they are.
-If you are someone with such thoughts, remind yourself that asking for help needs strength.
+If you grapple with such thoughts, its crucial to remind yourself that asking for help needs strength.
 To be in a vulnerable state requires an immense sense of self-worth.
 Also, a lot of narrative around this fear is often more perceptual than real.

 7. Establish healthy boundaries